lepsa/qcif-chat-app/README.md

 - `cabal run QCIF-test`
 - `docker-compose up test --build`

+#### TLS
+Support for TLS is enabled via the `tls` cabal flag.
+  - `cabal build -f tls` or `cabal run -f tls QCIF`
+  - `docker-compose build --build-arg flags=tls`

+Create, link, or copy a TLS certificate and key file into the project `certificates` directory with the name `certificate.pem` and `key.pem`.
+These files aren't automatically reloaded if they change while the server is runnning.

 ### Storage
 Application data is being stored in a relational database, with the current version utilising SQLite.